-Douglas Adams’ Hitchhiker’s Guide to the Galaxy argues that the answer to the life, the universe, everything is 42.
-It’s not the answer we wanted, and it’s certainly not one which makes any sense, but that is exactly the point.
-Most of Adams’ work suggests that the universe appears to have a sense of humour, if only because it’s so chaotic and beyond us.
-42 is a hilarious answer, perhaps the greatest answer for such a question.
-It’s a seemingly random number (although many would disagree) which just begs more questions.
-It’s confusing but meant to be.
+Douglas Adams’ Hitchhiker’s Guide to the Galaxy states that the answer to life, the universe, everything is 42.
+No additional context or explanation is given.
+42. It’s the answer no one expects and no one can quite explain, although there is plenty of debate about it online with lots of mathematicians jumping about.
+It doesn’t make sense, but that is exactly the point.
+Most of Adams’ works suggest that the universe has a sense of humour, if only because it’s so chaotic and beyond us that it just appears to be funny.
+42 is a hilarious answer, perhaps the greatest answer for such a broad and monumental question.
+It’s a seemingly random number, which poses more questions than it answers.
+It’s confusing, but there is something important about that confusion.

 Adams’ work suggests that there are patterns in chaos, often in the little things around us.
-Making a cup a tea deserves the same attention as a black hole in Adams’ work, and the events are strangely interconnected.
-Like 42, these patterns are convoluted and easy to dismiss.
-Imagine the universe is like a white board, filled with bits of dirty string and coffee-stained paper just randomly tethered.
+Making a cup a tea deserves the same attention as a black hole in Adams’ novels, and the events are strangely interconnected.
+These patterns are convoluted and easy to dismiss, much like the number 42, which seems to offer zero explanation.
+Imagine the universe is like a white board, filled with bits of dirty string and coffee-stained paper just ‘randomly’ tethered.
+You can’t tell where it starts or stops, or even why things are grouped together, let alone what the white board is for, or why also includes things like staples and a dry piece of toast.
+There is probably a reason, but you can’t make it out, even if someone were to tell you it’s to figure out why a leaf fell off a fake tree, only to walk away and reveal a room filled with even more white boards, all tethered with long bits of licorice.
 Or better yet, think of it as a mislabeled recycling bin that no one wants to sort or take out.
-It’s all littered pieces which are easy to ignore, at least, most of the time.
+It’s all littered pieces which are easy to ignore, at least, most of the time until it begins to stink.
 Adams’ writing often fixates on these little castoffs, and his novels on Dirk Gently are perhaps the strongest example of this.
-I am mainly interested in the short-lived Netflix/BBC Dirk Gently show, as it does an excellent job expanding this confusing yet hilarious system.
-It remains one of my all-time favourite television series, and although it was cancelled before it’s time, it’s a truly magnificent show.
+I am mainly interested in the short-lived Netflix/BBC Dirk Gently show based on this character, as it does an excellent job expanding this confusing yet hilarious system.

 Both the Dirk Gently show and novels argue that everything is connected and that nothing is also connected.
 Technically, everything happens for a reason, and I don’t mean that in a religious sense.
 Everything literally happens because of something that has already happened, and one choice leads to unfathomable consequences which stretch across centuries.
 What seems like a coincidence isn’t actually, it’s just that we can’t see the bizarre pattern which caused that event to happen.
 Dirk can, which is where the hilarity ensues.